boltlabs-inc/dialectic/README.md

 - gracefully handles runtime protocol violations, introducing **no panics**; and
 - allows for **full duplex concurrent communication**, if specified in its type, while preserving all the same session-type safety guarantees.
+- allows the expression of **context free sessions**, a more general form of session that than most other session typing libraries.

 Together, these make Dialectic ideal for writing networked services that need to ensure **high levels of availability** and **complex protocol correctness properties** in the real world,